The Effect of Attention Head Count on Transformer Approximation: Experiment Details

 \paragraph{Training protocol.} Each configuration $(h,T)$ is trained separately under multiple random seeds.
 To reduce the effect of optimization variance, we report the \emph{minimal validation error} achieved across seeds.
 This choice isolates expressivity limitations of the architecture from randomness in training dynamics.

 \paragraph{Evaluation metric.} We adopt the normalized mean squared error (NMSE), defined as mean squared error divided by the variance of the targets.
 As $T$ increases, maxima of Gaussian samples concentrate, shrinking target variance and making trivial predictors appear competitive under raw MSE.
-Normalization by variance corrects this effect and ensures comparability across lengths.
+(An intuition is that suppose the target output be $Y_T = \max_{1 \le t \le T} x_t$ with input tokens $x_t \sim \mathcal{N}(0,1)$ independently, then $\operatorname{Var}(Y_T)$ \emph{decreases} as $T$ increases, because $Y_T$ concentrates more tightly around its growing mean.)Normalization by variance corrects this effect and ensures comparability across lengths.
 NMSE is also equivalent to $1-R^2$, where $R^2$ is the standard coefficient of determination.

 \paragraph{Variance across seeds.} While mean performance across seeds is also informative, reporting the minimal validation NMSE highlights the best achievable accuracy for a given architecture.
 This emphasizes limitations due to model capacity rather than training noise.
 Tables showing seed variance are included for completeness (Table~\ref{table:synthetic-variance}).